fujiihc/IICPP_Clone/README.md

 # IICPP_Clone
 Mark IIC+/++ Clone

-Inspired by Academic Interest and "...And Justice For All"
+This project was done out of academic interest, as well as a love for the tones from Metallica's "...And Justice For All".